How To Find The Apothem Of An Octagon

 Where the perimeter is simply the sum of the lengths of all the sides.
 So, if you know the side length of an octagon and can find its apothem, you can quickly calculate its area.

 The apothem is also valuable in determining the dimensions needed for constructing or designing objects with octagonal shapes.
-Architects, engineers, and designers often rely on the apothem to ensure that octagonal structures or components are precisely sized and proportioned.
+Architects, engineers, and designers often rely on the apothem to make sure octagonal structures or components are precisely sized and proportioned.

 The Mathematical Foundation

 The ability to calculate the apothem stems from the inherent geometric properties of regular polygons.
 When you draw lines from the center of the octagon to each vertex (corner), you divide the octagon into eight congruent isosceles triangles.
-Each of these triangles has two sides that are radii of the circumscribed circle (the circle that passes through all the vertices of the octagon), and the base of the triangle is one side of the octagon.
+Each of these triangles has two sides that are radii of the circumscribed circle (the circle that passes through all the vertices of the octagon), and the base of the triangle is one side of the octagon Simple as that..

 The apothem, as it extends from the center to the midpoint of a side, also bisects the central angle of each isosceles triangle, creating two congruent right triangles.
 Now, we have a right triangle where: